piotrmurach/tty-spinner/README.md

 end
 ```

-This would product animation in your terminal:
+This would produce animation in your terminal:

 ```ruby
 Loading ... ⎺